titorodriguez/titorodriguez/README.md

 I want to be a data scientist

-I’m currently learning Python, HTML, CSS, Javascript, and Math
+Currently, I’m learning Python, HTML, CSS, Javascript, and appllied mathematics

 In this site you'll find my portfolio, from basic to pro.
-As I progress, I will show my projects and tasks.
+As I progress, I'll show you my projects.

 <!---